LooksLikeMe/Simple-Auth-Form/README.md

 # Base sing in app
 =======
  > Base sign in application use mern stack Mongodb, Express, React, Nodejs
+ > * after registation and login we'll be able to recived simple page with quotes and feature to edit and save that

 ![alt text](Screenshot1.png "screen")
 ![alt text](Screenshot2.png "screen")